DETAILED ACTION

 Therefore, taking the teachings of Wang and Zhang together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the multi-task image processing prompt tuning model disclosed in Wang to include the prompt information changing pixel values of objects as disclosed in Zhang at least because doing so would allow for more fine-grain details in predictions and overcome the interference caused by low-quality in-context pairs that are not sufficient similar to query images, and also provide robustness against domain shift.
 See Zhang page 2592, section 5.

-Regarding claims 5, 11 and 17, with claim 5 as exemplary, and deficiencies of Wang noted in square brackets [], Wang teaches wherein an image processing task corresponding to an image processing module is depth estimation (Wang pages 6832–6833 monocular depth estimation section, one of the prediction tasks handled by the disclosed model includes depth estimation to estimate a per-pixel depth value); and prompt information corresponding to the image processing task [is added] to the N sample images by changing pixel values of pixels of each object to be estimated in the N sample images to increase color comparisons between objects to be estimated (Wang pages 6832–6833 monocular depth estimation section, and page 6845, fig. 3, RGB pixel values in a greater value range 0 to 255 are mapped to a depth range of lesser values range 0-10, thus increasing color comparisons/contrast, where fig. 3 illustrates the effect in the row labeled “NYUv2-Depth”).
+Regarding claims 5, 11 and 17, with claim 5 as exemplary, and deficiencies of Wang noted in square brackets [], Wang teaches wherein an image processing task corresponding to an image processing module of the M image processing modules is depth estimation (Wang pages 6832–6833 monocular depth estimation section, one of the prediction tasks handled by the disclosed model includes depth estimation to estimate a per-pixel depth value); and prompt information corresponding to the image processing task [is added] to the N sample images by changing pixel values of pixels of each object to be estimated in the N sample images to increase color comparisons between objects to be estimated (Wang pages 6832–6833 monocular depth estimation section, and page 6845, fig. 3, RGB pixel values in a greater value range 0 to 255 are mapped to a depth range of lesser values range 0-10, thus increasing color comparisons/contrast, where fig. 3 illustrates the effect in the row labeled “NYUv2-Depth”).

 While Wang masks pixel values to indicate more prompting information, to the extent such masking is not explicitly “adding to the N sample images,” at least Zhang teaches “is added to the N sample images” (Zhang pages 2587–2588, figure 3, section 3.2 prompt enhancer adapts the input data by making a pixel-level perturbation (adding corresponding prompt information) to make learnable prompts as a task identifier).